BrentIO/Aircraft-Registration-and-Operator-Information/readme.md

 # Aircraft Registration and Operator Information
-Enrich ADS-B information with aircraft registration and operator data
+Enrich ADS-B information with aircraft registration, operator, flight, and airport data

 ## What Does it Do?
 Aircraft Registration and Operator Information (AROI) imports aircraft registrations and operator information from various sources, stores them in MySQL, and makes that data available to retrieve via API microservice.
+Additionally, it also provides information about airports and historical flight number information.
 It is designed to work as a microservice for [SkyFollower](https://github.com/BrentIO/SkyFollower).

 ## How does it Work?